spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 === "Helm"

     CRDs have been updated in this new version, and Helm does not perform CRDs update for us.
-    So before upgrading to the latest version of the chart, you should execute the following commands to upgrade CRDs.
+Before upgrading to the latest version of the chart, you should execute these commands to upgrade CRDs.

     ```shell
     kubectl apply -f https://raw.githubusercontent.com/spacelift-io/spacelift-helm-charts/refs/tags/v0.33.0/spacelift-workerpool-controller/crds/worker-crd.yaml
     kubectl apply -f https://raw.githubusercontent.com/spacelift-io/spacelift-helm-charts/refs/tags/v0.33.0/spacelift-workerpool-controller/crds/workerpool-crd.yaml
     ```

-    Once done, you can upgrade the chart like usual with `helm upgrade`.
+    Once done, you can upgrade the chart as usual with `helm upgrade`.

-## Run Containers
+## Run containers

-When a run assigned to a Kubernetes worker is scheduled by Spacelift, the worker pool controller creates a new Pod to process the run.
-This Pod consists of the following containers:
+When a run assigned to a Kubernetes worker is scheduled by Spacelift, the worker pool controller creates a new pod to process the run.
+This pod consists of the following containers:

-- An init container called `init`, responsible for populating the workspace for the run.
+- `init`: Responsible for populating the workspace for the run.
-- A `launcher-grpc` container that runs a gRPC server used by the worker for certain tasks like uploading the workspace between run stages, and notifying the worker when a user has requested that the run be stopped.
+- `launcher-grpc`: Runs a gRPC server used by the worker for certain tasks like uploading the workspace between run stages, and notifying the worker when a user has requested that the run be stopped.
-- A `worker` container that executes your run.
+- `worker`: Executes your run.

 The `init` and `launcher-grpc` containers use the `public.ecr.aws/spacelift/launcher:<version>` container image published by Spacelift.
 By default, the Spacelift backend sends the correct value for `<version>` through to the controller for each run, guaranteeing that the run is pinned to a specific image version that is compatible with the Spacelift backend.

 The `worker` container uses the [runner image](../../concepts/stack/stack-settings.md#runner-image) specified by your Spacelift stack.

 !!! warning
-    You can use the `spec.pod.launcherImage` configuration option to pin the `init` and `launcher-grpc` containers to a specific version, but we do not typically recommend doing this because it means that your run Pods could become incompatible with the Spacelift backend as new versions are released.
+    You can use the `spec.pod.launcherImage` configuration option to pin the `init` and `launcher-grpc` containers to a specific version.
+However, we don't recommend doing this because your run pods could become incompatible with the Spacelift backend as new versions are released.

-## Resource Usage
+## Resource usage

-### Kubernetes Controller
+### Kubernetes controller

 During normal operations the worker pool controller CPU and memory usage should be fairly stable.
 The main operation that can be resource intensive is scaling out a worker pool.
 Scaling up involves generating an RSA keypair for each worker, and is CPU-bound.
-If you notice performance issues when scaling out, it's worth giving the controller more CPU.
+If you notice performance issues when scaling out, try giving the controller more CPU.

-### Run Pods
+### Run pods

-Resource requests and limits for the `init`, `launcher-grpc` and `worker` containers can be set via your `WorkerPool` definitions, like in the following example:
+Resource requests and limits for the `init`, `launcher-grpc`, and `worker` containers can be set via your `WorkerPool` definitions:

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1